Murder probe: Man, 84, arrested as woman in 80s suffers head injury

-A MURDER probe has been launched after a woman in her 80s suffered serious head injuries in Holland-on-Sea.
+A MURDER probe has been launched after a woman in her 80s died after suffering serious head injuries in Holland-on-Sea.

 Emergency services were called to Turpins Close shortly before 1pm on Tuesday.